 The typical surgery center can cost anywhere from $100k-700k, however, the total cost is determined by the required space and surgical equipment needed for the procedures you plan to offer.

-Just because you invest in a $100k-700k surgery center, does that mean you will see payout from day one?
+Just because you invest in a $100k-700k surgery center, does that mean you will see a payout from day one?

 “Something that you need to consider is that even when you purchase into a surgery center, it doesn’t automatically guarantee that you’ll receive a payout.
 You could finance a 250k buy-in and not see any income for 2 years.
 One thing that you would need to ask yourself is what impact would that have on your personal income,” SDT Partner, John Dameron commented.
 If you decide to purchase into a surgery center, it’s important to have an emergency fund set aside just in case you don’t receive the payout expected.
-It is better to be over-prepared for the worst just in case the financials don’t pay-out like you thought they would.
+It is better to be over-prepared for the worst just in case the financials don’t pay out like you thought they would.

 “Additionally, you have to ask yourself what happens if you can't pay?
 Getting a loan for a surgery center is a personal loan, not a business loan.
 It's your own personal finances.
 Do you look good enough to get a loan for 250k?
 The bank might make you pay more interest if you are a bigger risk to the institution.
 That is something else to consider,” John continued.
 Buying into a surgery center is tied to personal finances, and you need to have a financial plan to handle finances even when the business fluctuates.
 Surgery center pay-out is generally on a quarterly basis where loans need to be paid off every month.
-That is just another factor you have to consider about the industry.
+That is just another factor you have to consider about the industry and your purchase.

 Another determining factor of the cost is the size of your facility and the number of surgical suites included.
 This cost can vary.
-If you are building a new facility or. buying into an older facility, this can fluctuate your share of the cost.
+If you are building a new facility or buying into an older facility, this can fluctuate your share of the cost.
 When considering operational costs, it helps to consider community needs.
 Is the demand great enough to ensure a busy facility?
 The benefit of being an outpatient-centric facility is that your patients are in and out in one day without needing to stay overnight.
 This arouses great potential for productivity and overall profitability, but more so if there is a strong demand for the procedures your facility offers.
 You must consider this aspect when deciding whether buying into a surgery center is the best choice for you.

 As with any money decision, there are pros and cons to each decision that you make.
 When dealing with new surgery centers vs. older, more established centers, here are a few things to consider: